TFAGaming/Tags-System-Discord-Bot/README.md

 The setup for now is for [Visual Studio Code](https://code.visualstudio.com/) users only.
 If you are a repl.it user and non-beginner programmer, you can read the setup below but you have to edit the Environment processing for MongoDB and the bot token.
 - 1. Install [Visual Studio Code](https://code.visualstudio.com/).
 - 2. Install [node.js](https://nodejs.org/en/download/).
-- 3. Open command propmt (WIND ICON + R → "cmd") and then type `node -v`.
-If it responds with a version v"16.9.0" or above, you're OK to continue to the next step.
+- 3. Open command propmt and then type `node -v` and make sure that you have installed node.js version **16.9.0** or above.
 - 4. [Download the project](https://github.com/TFAGaming/Tags-System-Discord-Bot/archive/refs/heads/main.zip) and extract the folder from .zip folder to a normal folder.
 - 5. Open the folder on a new VSCode tab.
 - 6. Go to `config` folder and edit the properties of each file.
-(I made a configuration organized)
 - 7. Open terminal and then type `node index.js` or `node .`.
 - 8. Enjoy.

+## Issues
+If you have an issue, create an issue right [here](https://github.com/TFAGaming/Tags-System-Discord-Bot/issues).
+Please remember to not create an issue that includes "it's broken", "not working at all", or other similar comments like these, thank you.